GSTT-CSC/QMS-Template/README.md

-Early stage QMS activities can be burdensome to non-regulatory people, so instead we encourage the use of the Sense About Science "Responsible handover of AI" framework: a list of digestible questions to be answered at project handovers to maintain the information that will be valuable when technical/QMS documentation needs to be filled out.
+Early stage QMS activities can be burdensome to non-regulatory people, so instead we encourage the use of the Sense About Science "Responsible handover of AI" framework: a list of digestible questions to be answered at project handovers to maintain the information that will be valuable when technical / QMS documentation needs to be filled out.

 |[HANDOVER FRAMEWORK](https://senseaboutscience.org/responsible-handover-of-ai/)|
 |---|

-The Handover framework maps well to GSTT-CSC SaMD AIaMD development processes:
+The Handover framework maps well to the GSTT-CSC SaMD / AIaMD development process:
 <p align="center">
 <img src="assets/Sense_about_science_QMS_mapping.gif" alt="sense about science mapping" width="70%">
 </p>